bchareyre/yade-mpi/doc/sphinx/user.rst

 	#7  0x00000000004a7c5e in call_function (f=Frame 0x1c54620, for file <ipython console>, line 1, in <module> (), throwflag=<value optimized out>) at ../Python/ceval.c:3750
 	#8  PyEval_EvalFrameEx (f=Frame 0x1c54620, for file <ipython console>, line 1, in <module> (), throwflag=<value optimized out>) at ../Python/ceval.c:2412

 If you think this might be error in Yade, file a bug report as explained below.
-Do not forget to attach *full* yade output from terminal, including startup messages and debugger output -- select with right mouse button, paste with middle button to the bugreport to to a file and attach it.
+Do not forget to attach *full* yade output from terminal, including startup messages and debugger output -- select with right mouse button, with middle button paste the bugreport to a file and attach it.
 Attach your simulation script as well.

 Reporting bugs
 ==============

 Bugs are general name for defects (functionality shortcomings, misdocumentation, crashes) or feature requests.
 They are tracked at http://bugs.launchpad.net/yade.

-When reporting a new bug, be as specific as possible; state version of yade you use, sustem version and so on, as explained in the above section on crashes.
+When reporting a new bug, be as specific as possible; state version of yade you use, system version and so on, as explained in the above section on crashes.

 Getting help
 =============